 - maternity and parental rights

 - race and sex discrimination law

 Reps should be ERA accredited and should have attended a basic employment law course in the region before applying for these advanced courses.

+These courses are normally delivered in the region but on occasion are offered by National.
 Branch education co-ordinators play a pivotal role in getting members involved in the branch through learning opportunities and getting new reps trained and confident to get started.
 This course will help you to identify the training needs of activists and co-ordinate support for new reps to get started in their role.